AdithyaDeSilva/DjangoFirstProject/README.md

 * Dynamically changed the values in the html with django DTL (Django Template Language) changed html page will return with the response   (Note :- *We have to use ajax requests to do this without reloading the page)
 * Use the Django template filters (https://docs.djangoproject.com/en/4.0/ref/templates/builtins/) to format the injected value just because formating the code is not a part of logics.
 * Used Django tags and using 'for' tag iterate the list of keys inside HTML template file.
-* Used 'if' tag to make a conditional statement
+* Used 'if' tag to create a conditional statement inside a template.
 * Create a base html (layout.html) template and usign inheritance created other sub templates insides the apps(extends them by layout.html).
 * Using DIR in the settings.py file tell django to find the base template file.
 * Extended challenge.html by layout.html
+* Use include tag for get rid of boiler plate code in the templates and move that code into a folder created as "shared" inside the template folder.
+And also there was a another feature which we can access variable inside which we includes in templates.
+(Created a navigation header.)
+* Create a standard 404 error project wide and tell django to find that 404 template (HttpResponseNotFound replaced with Http404() its not returning anything its raise)
+*